 At the hospital, medics are working in pairs to check and administer drugs.

-Bosses also brought in rules so a single key holder has to be asked for access to locked drugs cabinets and names and times are being taken each time drugs are given to patients.
+Rules have been changed so a single key holder has to be asked for access to locked drugs cabinets and names and times are being taken each time drugs are given to patients.

 © 2011 AFP